ShreyaDevagiri/EHR-BLOCKCHAIN/README.md

 # Blockchain-For-EHR-Management-Medishield
-A decentralized system for managing electronic health records using blockchain and IPFS.
+A decentralized system for managing electronic role based health records using blockchain and IPFS.

 ## Introduction